openjdk/amber-docs/site/guides/exhaustiveness-guide.md

 Finally, a `default` is not a true catch-all: it does not handle a `null` selector.
-To avoid a `NullPointerException` from a `null` selector, you must either write an explicit `case null` label or, preferably, use `Objects.requireNonNull` to reject `null` before the `switch`.
+To avoid a `NullPointerException` from a `null` selector, you must either write an explicit `case null` or, preferably, use `Objects.requireNonNull` to reject `null` before the `switch`.

 In almost all switches, it is better to write `case` labels that cover a `sealed`